Set up a limited company in the UK: options and costs explained

 If you decide to set up a company directly via Companies House, you can be set up within 24 hours for £50.
 The price rose from £12 on 1st May 2024.

-It is also possible to register directly via post using an IN01 form.
-However, this can take between 8 to 10 days and costs £71.
+It is also possible to register via post using an IN01 form.
+However, this can take between 8 and 10 days and costs £71.

-Companies House fees will rise in May 2024 – see here.
+Companies House fees increased in May 2024 – see here.

 2. via a Formations Agent